TheresaLui/SelfHelpContent_v2/articles/partnercenter/developer-tools-support-and-documents.md

 # This topic will guide you to the Azure DevOps, Visual Studio and Window UWP Development support and documents

+This topic will guide you to the Azure DevOps, Visual Studio and Window UWP Development support and documents

 ## **Recommended Steps**